crhomere/LibraShare/README.md

 ### 2. Backend

 - Java: We will use Java as the backend programming language to handle the business logic of our application.
-- Bootstrap: We will implement the Bootstrap framework to create a responsive and mobile-friendly UI design.

 <a name="database"></a>

 ### 3. Database

-- PostgreSQL: We will utilize PostgreSQL as the database management system to store information about books, users, reviews, and book transactions.
+- PostgreSQL: We will utilize PostgreSQL as the database management system to store information about books, users, and book reviews.

 <a name="External API Usage"></a>